Key takeaways:

 Home-based business license or permit

-Some local governments require that you follow specific home development regulations and acquire a special permit—even if your home office is only for administrative work.
+Some local governments require you to follow specific home business regulations and get a special permit, even if your home office is just for administrative tasks.

 Sales tax license